Commercial Auto Insurance

 4. Customize your auto policy

 Another way to save on your commercial auto premium is by choosing less expensive policy options.
-Here are a few areas you can adjust to save money:

-Choose lower limits.
+• Choose lower policy limits.
 Lower per-occurrence limits and aggregate limits cost less.
 Keep in mind they also provide less coverage in an accident, since your insurer will cover costs up to your liability limits.

-Choose a higher deductible.
+• Choose a higher deductible.
 Higher deductibles cost less, but make sure it's an amount you can easily afford.
 If you get into an accident, you'll have to pay the deductible before you can benefit from having insurance.

-Avoid unnecessary policy options.
+• Avoid unnecessary policy options.
 You can save money by opting out of pricier options, such as comprehensive coverage that pays for vehicle damage from any source.

 Protect your business with the right commercial auto insurance